 Ellie Greenwood.
 If Gary is one of the best male trail runners in Canada, its safe to say that Ellie is one of the best female trail runners in the world.
 Aside from winning local races like the Vancouver Marathon (no big deal, right?), Ellie holds the course record on the Superbowl of trail running – The Western States 100 miler in California, which is a historied race that draws the best from around the globe each year.
 Ellie is from the UK and now calls North Vancouver home.
 Ellie is a little less active on social media than Gary, but is no less friendly and personable in real life.
 Check out her blog and follow her on Facebook and Twitter.

 Jeff Pelletier.
-Jeff is a born-and-bred Vancouverite, and in the last 3 years has become an avid trail runner.
+Jeff is a born-and-bred Vancouverite and an avid trail runner.
 And by avid I mean Jeff lives and breathes trail running.
 Jeff is a member of the Salomon Flight Crew, and is sponsored by Suunto, Clif, inReach Canada and knows everyone in the local running community.
 Jeff has a great blog, Instagram and Twitter accounts.
 By trade Jeff works at a video production company, which means his YouTube channel is phenomenal.
 He has great videos of his trail runs in Nepal and the Grand Canyon to name a few.